How Long Does Alcohol Withdrawal Last?

 What is Alcohol Withdrawal?

-Since this substance slows brain function and how nerves communicate, the central nervous system (CNS) adjusts to this by keeping the brain in an awakened state to allow nerve messaging to function.
+Since alcohol slows brain function and nerve communication, the central nervous system (CNS) adapts.
+It keeps the brain in an awakened state to allow nerve messaging to function.

-When alcohol is suddenly removed from the system, the brain stays stimulated without the depressive effects of withdrawal.
-This is the cause of alcohol withdrawal, which is also referred to as alcohol withdrawal syndrome.
+When you suddenly remove alcohol from the system, the brain stays stimulated without the depressive effects of withdrawal.

 - Headache